Types of therapy and how they can help you

 Despite being a practice since the 1940s, psychotherapy is still deemed to be one of the most beneficial and rewarding ways to deal with what life throws at us, whether that’s trauma, stress or mental illness.

-Demand for our Talking Therapies service has increased five-fold per member since 2015 [1].
+Demand for our Talking Therapies service has increased by 179%.
 That being said, our members are reaping the benefits of these sessions.

 If you think you might benefit from mental health support or speaking to a professional, it’s helpful to know more about some of the types of therapy that are on offer.